jonnyg23/obsidian_devlog/KTS TODO.md

 - [ ] Put in new **Jira Task** for automatically navigating and opening the NavList to the appropriate turbine & model number that is in the params/query of the URL.
 - [ ] Create a **check_schema** method in the super class `DynamoCrud` that will perform the validation schema operations and error return as shown in main.py>create_item.
 Then, call this super class method in TowerCrud.create&.update passing `data` into this method before any db operations are performed.
 - [ ] Add a new add_crud_rules2() in `main.py` that will use the new TowerCrud operations.
 You might be able to get rid of the `/tower` endpoint in favor of `/towers`.
 In this way, you will have 2 GET requests.
 One to `/tower` that returns a specific tower and uses `TowerCrud.read` and another that is `/towers` which lists all towers will certain params using `TowerCrud.list`
+- [ ] Check on NavList to make sure it renders the data table correctly with both refresh and clicking through from the main screen!

 ## IN REVIEW 🔍